Past CPD Event

 Who is it for?

-This day will be relevant for:
+This day was relevant for:

 - CAT practitioners and CAT psychotherapists